Wales & Edwards: History

-W&E felt that the maximum payload for their three-wheeled float was 30 cwt, and such a model was known as the Major.
+W & E felt that the maximum payload for their three-wheeled float was 30 cwt, and such a model was known as the Major.
 Bigger payloads required a four-wheeled float, and the Freightliner was showcased at the 1966 Royal Dairy Show.
-It came as a 50 cwt model and twin tyres were fitted on the rear axle.
+It came as a 50 cwt (2.54 metric tons) model and twin tyres were fitted on the rear axle.
 In order to retain the manoeuvrability of the three-wheeled vehicles, the front springs and steering drag link were placed inside the frames, which allowed a kerb-to-kerb turning circle of 30 ft to be achieved.
 The wheelbase was 7.75 ft, with the cab located in front of the front wheels, to give easy access to the driving position.
 Three models were available, with top speeds of 14 mph, 17 mph and 20 mph.
 The working range was from 30 to 40 mi, and a series resistance controller was fitted as standard, although the model at the Dairy Show had a thyristor control unit.